Exercise is a key component in Parkinson’s Disease (PD) care and treatment.

 - Balance Exercises – 2–3 days per week with daily smaller activities

-Excellent online and in person exercise classes for Parkinsons Patients.
+Exercise and Parkinson's disease: Tere are excellent online and in person classes for Parkinson's Patients.

-There are even many online classes to be sure you dont miss a day.
+There are even many online classes to be sure you don’t miss a day.
 In-person exercise classes are an excellent way to socialize, motivate, and stay active.
 No matter what you do keep moving!
+With the availability of in-person classes and activities you can easily do at home, there is no reason not to include exercise and Parkinson’s disease care as part of your daily routine.

 - Hope Parkinson’s Group has in-person movement classes for residents of Fort Myers, Cape Coral, and the surrounding areas.